An erect and spreading shrub to 1.5 metres tall, spreading to 2 metres wide.

 This species is a very attractive plant, especially when they are seen in their full glory in the wild.

 It has proven to be a reliable and adaptable garden plant which can be grown in poorly-drained soils and is relatively frost-hardy.
 Its pleasantly-scented leaves and pink flowers are attractive features.
-Specimens have been grown successfully in pots.
 At the Australian National Botanic Gardens, plants have grown to a height of 2 metres, needing only tip pruning, occasional fertilising and adequate summer watering.

 For them to grow at their best, select a position with dappled sunlight and especially protection from hot afternoon sun in summer, as well as from wind, which they dislike.